thejoshwolfe/yauzl/README.md

 Following the spec, the bytes for the file name are decoded with `UTF-8` if `generalPurposeBitFlag & 0x800`, otherwise with `CP437`.

+If `fileName` would contain unsafe characters, such as an absolute path or a relative directory, yauzl emits an error instead of an entry.

 #### extraFields

 `Array` with each entry in the form `{id: id, data: data}`,